-Makeup companies love to make eyeshadow palettes to curate a selection of colors in one handy place for consumers to use to be able to create multiple eye looks from a portable set.
-Of course, since everyone has different features, different palettes are best suited for different people, especially depending on what color your eyes are, and what type of look you’re seeking - natural, sexy, playful, bright, etc. Hopefully, this guide will help you choose the best palette for you!
+Makeup companies love to make eyeshadow palettes to curate a selection of colors in one handy place for consumers to create multiple eye looks from a portable set.
+Of course, since everyone has different features, different palettes are best suited for different people, especially depending on what color your eyes are and what type of look you want - natural, sexy, playful, bright, etc. Hopefully, this guide will help you choose the best palette for you!

 Before I recommend any palettes, I have to make a disclaimer.
 Palettes are beautiful and tempting, but not always a smart choice as a consumer.
-The reason for this is that I’ve found that both as a professional using palettes on a wide variety of clients, and as a consumer, I almost always have a few shades in every palette that I use up the fastest, some that I rarely use, and then others that are in-between.
-If this happens, then, of course, you have to either replace the colors you’re often using and carry them separately to keep using the palette or like many, you stop using the palette altogether, which can be a waste of money and resources!
+The reason for this is that I’ve found that both as a professional using palettes on a wide variety of clients, and as a consumer, I almost always have a few shades in every palette that I use up more quickly, some that I rarely use, and then others that are in-between.
+If this happens, then you have to either replace the colors you use often and carry them separately to keep using the palette, or like many, you stop using the palette altogether, which can be a waste of money and resources!

-Another handy tool for choosing eye shadow colors is with the color wheel using color theory.
+Another handy tool for choosing eye shadow colors is the color wheel.
 Remember this color wheel from art class, when you (maybe) learned about primary and secondary colors, as well as complementary colors?
-It’s time to review that knowledge because to make your eyes stand out; you’re going to want to find complementary colors!
+It’s time to review that knowledge because to make your eyes stand out, you’re going to want to find complementary colors!
 Complementary colors are colors that if you mix them together, you’ll make white or black.

 However, to find this without mixing, you can simply look at a color wheel and find opposites.
 The opposite of green is red, the opposite of blue is orange, etc. You can use this to help “play up” your eyes.
 So if your eyes are blue, using orange or copper-toned shadows are going to make them stand out.
 If they’re green, try a burgundy, reddish brown, or bronze shadow.
 Since brown doesn’t really have an opposite, it’s time to take a closer look.